 Homework: Homework will be assigned regularly (about 5-6 assignments over the semester).
-It will consist of numerical problems motivated by data analytics applications and small computer programming/simulation problems.
-You are encouraged to work together on the problems, but each student must hand in their own work, written in their own words.
+It will consist of written problems.
+The homework assignments need to be turned in in-class on the due date.
+You are encouraged to work together on the problems, but each student must submit their own work, written in their own words.
 Do not copy any part of another student's homework including computer output.
 Use of homework solutions distributed in previous offerings of the course or available on the web constitutes academic misconduct and will be handled according to university rules.
-All homework must be submitted online as a PDF file through the class website (carmen).
-For written problems you may take a picture of or scan your written solutions and upload them as a PDF file.
-For R based problems please submit typed solutions.
-Please be sure that the questions are clearly labeled, all supporting work (including computer code) can be easily identified, and that all figures/tables are referenced and interpreted in the text.
+Please make sure your solutions are clearly written and legible.

-Please note late submission of assignments will be penalized at a rate of 10% of points received in the assignment per day they are late.
+Please note late submission of assignments will be penalized at a rate of 5% of points received in the assignment per day they are late.
 The late penalty may be waived if prior exception has been sought. if you are unable to complete an assignment on time and need extra time, please get in touch with me as soon as possible so we can discuss your situation.

-Exams: There will be two in-class exams and a final exam.
+Exams: There will be one in-class midterm exam and a final exam.
 Coverage includes lecture material, assigned reading, and homework.
 All exams are in-person and closed book/closed notes.
-The two in-class exams will take place at the usual lecture room during regular class hours.
+The in-class midterm exam will take place at the usual lecture room during regular class hours.
 The final exam location and time are university scheduled and will be communicated as the information become available.
 Further details will be given in advance of each exam.
 Statistical tables will be provided as needed.
 Calculators may be used, but no communication devices are allowed (e.g. mobile phones).
 You may use one 8.5x11 inch handwritten sheet of paper (both sides) with formulas.
 Makeup exams require a valid excuse and official proof if I am notified in advance or as soon as possible.